Baby development at 6-7 months: what’s happening

 - can’t sit up or stand up with your help

-- uses one hand a lot more than the other.
+- uses one hand much more than the other.

-If you notice that your child has lost skills she once had, you should see a child health professional.
+If you notice that your child has lost skills they once had, see a child health professional.